-For a detailed explanation of the merit review process, refer to the SIRA Dispute Resolution Services: A guide to Workers Compensation Merit Review and the Guidelines for claiming workers compensation [PDF].
+For a detailed explanation of the merit review process, refer to the Dispute Resolution Services guide to Workers Compensation Merits Reviews and the Guidelines for claiming workers compensation [PDF].

 You can also contact the Merit Review Service on email@example.com or call (02) 9284 2284.

 We are always on the lookout for ways to improve our customer service and we are eager to hear any feedback you might have.